 I remember thinking, “How do you balance the public’s right to know with the need to shield them from such raw violence?”

 In the end, many chose to publish the unblurred images.
-They argued that the public had a right to see the full extent of the crime.
-But did this decision serve the greater good?
+They argued the public had a right to see what happened.
+But did it actually serve anyone?

 I’m not so sure.
 Scookietech